 The second method is to refer to a CSS stylesheet, like we did to create rows and columns.
-We'll show you how to integrate the additional stylesheet mystyles.css into the app; if you downloaded the files as described in "Setting Up the Project" earlier in this chapter, this should be in your assets folder.
+In this section, we'll integrate the additional stylesheet mystyles.css into the app; if you downloaded the files as described in "Setting Up the Project" earlier in this chapter, this should be in your assets folder.
 Let's first look at how to use the style prop to alter the app.